kunlun-wu/kunlun-wu.github.io/_pages/about.md

 Welcome to my website.
 I am a master’s student in Materials Science and Engineering at Columbia University, doing research under the guidance of Professor [Nanfang Yu](https://www.apam.columbia.edu/faculty/nanfang-yu).
 I earned my BS in Materials Science and Engineering from Columbia (2022-2024) and my BA in Physics and Japanese from Colgate University (2019-2024).
 I also gained industry experience as an assistant investment manager intern at Oriental Fortune Capital in 2023, where I focused on market research and investment analysis.

-My research work includes:
-1. Low temperature conductivity of copper-doped nanoceria, where engineering its sensitivity and selectivity in gas sensor application enables non-invasive health monitoring for elevated acetone levels in breath associated with conditions like diabetic ketoacidosis.
-1. Modifying the refractive index of thin films, where thin, flat, transparent, and flexible optical films are created for applications such as AR/VR lenses, microphotonic resonators, etc.

 I am drawn to materials science because of its potential to harness research insights for building tangible creations across various disciplines.
 Consequently, my interests extend to a variety of topics, so this site is not solely dedicated to engineering.
 I built this site to provide access to my CV and some of my works.
 Thanks for stopping by.

 ----------------------------------------